aFuzzyBear/astro-ui/components/Stylesheet/README.md

 This would then apply the relevant set of Sanitizer links to the document.

-This project is firmly of the back of this great project.
-Please look to support the projects by giving them a star on github, it would really mean the world to them.
+### ChangeLog:

+27/10/21 - Added Single use of component provided by [Olyno](https://github.com/Olyno)

 ## Credits

-This project was largely inspired and assisted by [jonathantneal](https://github.com/jonathantneal) from [csstools/sanitize.css](https://github.com/csstools/sanitize.css)
+This project was largely inspired and assisted by [jonathantneal](https://github.com/jonathantneal) from [csstools/sanitize.css](https://github.com/csstools/sanitize.css).
+Please look to support their project by giving them a star on github, it would really mean the world to them.